Tonnraus/Tonnraus/README.md

 <a style="color:green" href="https://chr-jimenez.com">Personal Portfolio</a> | <a href="https://aibique.com">Business Portfolio</a> | <a href="">Youtube Channel</a> | <a href="">Traslantic</a>
 </div>
 <br/>
 <i>Boosting your business is my hobby, don't hesitate to ask for help.
-Free on Wednesdays and Saturdays.</i>
+Free on Tuesdays and Fridays.</i>

 ### Send me a "Hi!" on :
 [LinkedIn](https://www.linkedin.com/in/cristofher-jumbo-jimenez/) |